-- 1. The Fire Chief prepares a proposed budget and submits same to the District Board of Commissioners no later than fifteen days prior to the beginning of each year. - 2.
+- 1. The Fire Chief prepares a proposed budget and submits same to the District's Board of Commissioners (the Board) no later than 15 days prior to the beginning of each year. - 2.
 A summary of the proposed budget is published and the public notified that the proposed budget is available for public inspection.
 At the same time, a public hearing is called. - 3.
-A public hearing is held on the proposed budget at least ten days after publication of the call for the hearing. - 4.
-After the holding of the public hearing and completion of all action necessary to finalize and implement the budget, the budget is adopted through passage of an ordinance prior to the commencement of the year for which the budget is being adopted. - 5.
-Budgetary amendments involving the transfer of funds from one department, program, or function to another or involving increases in expenditures resulting from revenues exceeding amounts estimated require the approval of the District Board of Commissioners. - 6.
+A public hearing is held on the proposed budget at least 10 days after publication of the call for the hearing. - 4.
+After the holding of the public hearing and completion of all action necessary to finalize and implement the budget, the budget is adopted through passage of an ordinance prior to the commencement of the year for which the budget is being adopted. - Budgetary amendments involving the transfer of funds from one department, program, or function to another or involving increases in expenditures resulting from revenues exceeding amounts estimated require the approval of the Board. - 6.
 All budgetary appropriations lapse at the end of each year. - 7.
 Budgets are adopted on a budgetary basis.
-Budget amounts are as originally adopted or as amended from time to time by the District Board of Commissioners.
+Budget amounts are as originally adopted or as amended from time to time by the Board.